oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

         ``/usr/local/lib`` and that you are not using the bundled Python (use `Homebrew <https://brew.sh>`__ or `Python.org
         <https://www.python.org/downloads>`__ instead).

+    - If you got "``DPI-1072: the Oracle Client library version is unsupported``", then review the installation requirements.  cx_Oracle needs Oracle client libraries 11.2 or later.
+Note that version 19 is not supported on Windows 7.
+Similar steps shown above for ``DPI-1047`` may help.

     - If you have both Python 2 and 3 installed, make sure you are using the correct python and pip (or python3 and pip3)